 HONDA METROPOLITAN / GIORNO (NCH50)

 Honda has sold two distinct generations of the Metropolitan in North America.
 The first generation (model code CHF50) was sold from 2002 to 2009, with an update for 2006 and is dealt with separately.
 The second generation (model code NCH50) was introduced for 2013 and is the subject of this article.
 It remains on sale as of 2015.
-In Canada (and the rest of the world) this scooter is badged as the Giorno.
+In Canada (and the rest of the world) this model is badged as the Giorno.
 Overseas the Giorno name plate has been in use for a while, so don’t confuse the older more vintage styled Giorno (1992 - 1999) with this recent iteration.

 The prior generation of Metropolitan was actually Honda’s Crea/Scoopy model (which has now been discontinued) badged as the Metropolitan for the USA (Jazz in Canada), so this NCH50 Metropolitan is an entirely different model from Honda that shares almost nothing with first Met.
 The frame, engine and style are all new.
 The gauges and every body panel save the front fender are changed.
 Also new are the seat, front forks, handlebars and storage cubby hole.
 The rims, front fender and a few smaller bits are all that carries over.

 The NCH50 Metropolitan uses Honda’s AF70E motor, which gives up the liquid cooling found in the first generation Met motor (GET2), but gains PGM-Fi (fuel injection).
 The motor has similar power spec’s (4.5 HP @ 8250 RPM) although top speed is down a few mph from the low 40’s to the high 30’s (37-38mph).
 Fuel milage is slightly higher, as Honda is claiming a 3mpg boost to 117mpg.
 Real world economy in mixed conditions should be right around 100 mpg.

 The AF70E motor is bottom hung (mounted from beneath the engine) instead of top mounted like the GET2.
 This means you can’t swap this engine into an older Metropolitan or vice versa without extensive frame modifications.